RJD02/Introduction-to-c-programming/README.md

 This was my first NPTEL course.
 In this repo I have uploaded all assignment Questions and Solution Code.

-# If you are an expert, I would recommend to skip this repo, this is a begineer struggling with algorithms and data structures
+# If you are an expert:
+I would recommend to skip this repo, this is a begineer struggling with algorithms and data structures

 So now, if you are not an expert, Please take a look at my code, for I may not be a pro, I do have some knowledge.
 Since I ranked first this year in our branch(flex!) for no reason.

 For now I don't know how long it's gonna last, since everybody has an exception for COVID-19.
-# BUT I WILL KEEP THIS UPDATED.
+# Upadtes are provided..

 # UPDATE: 05/12/2020
 Today NPTEL conducted the unproctored exam, in which, the problem statement was given and we had to code it up in c.